36 Best Amazon Prime Benefits to Use in 2021

 Give to Your Favorite Charity

-Did you know you could shop, buy and give to your favorite registered charitable organization through Amazon Prime?
-Neither did I, until a year or so ago.
-This charity-driven alt form of Amazon shopping is called AmazonSmile.
+You can shop, buy and give to your favorite registered charitable organization through Amazon Prime.
+Really.
+This charity-driven form of Amazon shopping is called AmazonSmile.
 Simply pick a charity you wish to receive donations from Amazon and do all of your Amazon.com shopping on your personal AmazonSmile page.
 It has the exact same products and prices as your regular Amazon.com page, and you can switch between your regular Prime account and AmazonSmile.
 Amazon will gently nudge you to AmazonSmile if you forget, but here's a hint: Just as you've bookmarked your regular Amazon.com account, you can bookmark your AmazonSmile account and toggle if you wish.
 There are more than a million eligible 501(c)(3) public charitable organizations to choose from, and the one you pick will receive 0.5% of the value of your eligible purchases (there are tens of millions of eligible products).
 I'm helping support Friends of Frying Pan Park Farm, a county park in Virginia that is a working farm interpreting farm life of the 1920s to the 1950s.

 Access to Exclusive Brands